thomasjallerton/nimbus-framework/docs/resources/functions/NotificationFunction.md

 The `NotificationEvent` parameter gives you more details about the notification, like the timestamp and any additional parameters.

+As with all serverless functions, a notification function must be inside of a class with a default constructor available.

 ## Method Details
 ### Parameters
 A notification function can have at most two parameters.
 One is a custom user type that is deserialized from the message in the notification, the second is the `NotificationEvent` parameter.
 An example is shown above.
 The deserialization is done using the jackson library, so any customisation you want can be done using jackson annotations in the target class.